SirBugs/RushFridump/README.md

 dumping:
+  -U, --usb                connect over USB (Android) -D, --device SERIAL      pick a specific adb device when several are attached -P, --port PORT          start frida-server on this port (loopback-only on
+                           device) and adb-forward it to the host.
+Requires -U.
-  -U, --usb                connect over USB (Android) -D, --device SERIAL      pick a specific adb device when several are attached -r, --read-only          shortcut for --permissions r-- --permissions PROT       Frida permission filter (e.g. rw-, r--, r-x) --max-range-size BYTES   skip ranges larger than this (default: 20 MiB)
+  --random-port            pick a random high port for --port automatically -r, --read-only          shortcut for --permissions r-- --permissions PROT       Frida permission filter (e.g. rw-, r--, r-x) --max-range-size BYTES   skip ranges larger than this (default: 20 MiB)